Phil Morris (speedway rider): Reading Racers

-Plunged straight into first team action at the end of the 1991 season, the Welsh teenager was then named in the Racers starting line up for the 1992 season, and was part of the team that won the British League title that season.
-Morris became a key part of the Reading side over the next five seasons and although the club didn't repeat the success of the 1992 season, the Welshman was firmly established in the sport.
+Plunged straight into first team action at the end of the 1991 season, the Welsh teenager was then named in the Racers starting line up in one of the reserve positions for the 1992 season.
+He was part of the team that won the 1992 British League season title that season and rode for Reading over the next five seasons.

-He spent the 1997 away from Reading, his home town club Newport Wasps look set to sign him but they changed their mind on a contract offer, so Morris joined Stoke Potters on loan from Reading, before re-joining his parent club for the 1998 season.
-In 1999 Morris proved himself as a force to be reckoned with in the Premier League and continued this form into the 2000 season, when he won the first speedway meeting of the year, at the New Year Classic on 2 January 2000 at Newport Speedway.
-The 2000 season was Morris' tenth on the books of Reading Speedway and he was granted a testimonial meeting, which attracted over 3000 people to Reading's Smallmead Stadium.
+He spent 1997 on loan to Stoke Potters, before re-joining his parent club for the 1998 season.
+In 1999, Morris improved his average to 7.49 in the Premier League and continued this form into the 2000 season by averaging over 8.
+He won New Year Classic on 2 January 2000 at Newport Speedway.
+The 2000 season was Morris' tenth on the books of Reading Speedway and he was granted a testimonial meeting, which attracted over 3,000 people to Reading's Smallmead Stadium.

-In 2001 and 2002 Morris continued to prove he was one of the best riders in the Premier League, and he came third in the 2002 Premier League Riders' Championship at Belle Vue.
+In 2001 and 2002, Morris continued to perform well in the Premier League averaging 8.42 and 8.68 respectively, and he came third in the 2002 Premier League Riders' Championship at Belle Vue.
 A knee injury suffered in Sweden curtailed his 2003 season, but he was back in the saddle for 2004, and proved his fitness with a 12-point maximum in his first meeting back against King's Lynn Stars.
 Although 2004 was to be his last full-time campaign in Reading colours, he also achieved one of his finest moments in the sport, when he partnered Danny Bird to win the Premier League Riders Pairs Championship.

 Life after Reading

-For the 2005 season Morris signed with the Newcastle Diamonds.
+For the 2005 season, Morris signed with the Newcastle Diamonds.
 Niggling injuries meant Morris did not quite live up to expectations.
-In 2006, he was signed by Elite League Belle Vue, where his long-time friend and multi-world champion Jason Crump was team captain.
-Morris finished the season with a -point average.
+In 2006, he was signed by Elite League Belle Vue Aces, where his long-time friend and multi-world champion Jason Crump was team captain.
+Morris finished the season with a 4.26 point average.

 For the 2007 season, he received the offer to ride for his home town club Newport, some ten years after they had pulled the plug on his contract.
 Although Morris was their highest scorer in most meetings, the team struggled badly and crowds dwindled, which led to the club cutting costs and Morris agreeing to move on and join fellow Premier League side Birmingham.

 Birmingham Brummies

-Morris was signed on a full transfer by the Birmingham Brummies in 2008.
-Morris suffered serious internal injuries in a crash at Mildenhall in early April and on his return to action in late May he suffered another injury, a badly dislocated shoulder at Rye House.
+Morris was signed on a full transfer by the Birmingham Brummies in 2008 but suffered serious internal injuries in a crash at Mildenhall in early April and on his return to action in late May he suffered another injury, a badly dislocated shoulder at Rye House.